Andrii-Zadorozhnii/dz7/README.md

-# Homework #5
+# Homework #7

 Required:

-Export all images from the Denis Novik layout to the image folder.
+Add styles to Homework#5 layout according to the design.
-Create the html structure of this mockup.
+Don't forget to include normalize.css or reset.css

-Extra:
+Optional:

-The layout should be semantic
+Add styles to the resume made with HTML5 in the previous homework at your own discretion.
+Use the knowledge you have gained with CSS.